Comic Con and the concert of the Ukrainian chorus: how to spend a weekend in new York city (October 4-6)

 Where: Kaye Playhouse at Hunter College, 695 Park Ave, New York, NY 10065

-Read more: the Ukrainian chorus “Dumka” of new York celebrates its 70th anniversary with a special concert event.
+Read more: Ukrainian choir “Dumka” celebrates its 70th anniversary with a special concert.
 In the program original Ukrainian and international classical choral compositions as well as arrangements of Ukrainian folk songs.
 Special guests — children’s choir “Young Dumka”, invited soloists and duet “bandura”.

 Cost: $20-40.